23rd Annual Data Protection Compliance Conference (UK)

 Adapting a Data Protection Compliance Framework to Address AI Risks

-James Clark - DLA Piper
+James Clark - Partner, DLA Piper

-Laura Dobson - DLA Piper
+Laura Dobson - Senior Associate, DLA Piper

 As the pace of AI adoption continues to intensify, privacy professionals are grappling with the question of how to build an effective framework to assess and mitigate the data protection risks associated with the use of AI systems.
 Fortunately, there is a close relationship between existing principles of data protection law and the principles that are fast becoming accepted as the recognised standards for ensuring the safe and ethical use of AI technologies.
 Consequently, data protection teams are well-placed to help their organisations address the opportunities and challenges of AI.
 This Workshop: